junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean didn't notice when Sam had left too, along with his own old body.
 The room is empty again, with nothing alive -- only half a dozen dead vampires and one dead ghost ex-hunter.

-*Great.* Dean thinks, mockingly, taking a breath -- don't need to anymore but old habits die hard, even if just to make the familiar motion.
+*Great.* Dean thinks, mockingly, taking a breath -- doesn't need to anymore but old habits die hard, even if just to make the familiar motion for self-comfort.

 He walks outside.
 The sun pierces through him, casting onto the ground without shadow.
 He examines his translucent hands and body, looking back at the no-shadow.

 "Got work to do."
-He sighs, casting a quick glimpse upward automatically, as if sensing a gaze from the place that exists out of his reach, as if picking up something in other wavelength from his new spiritual form without recognizing.
+He sighs, casting a quick glimpse upward automatically, as if sensing a gaze from the place that exists out of his reach, as if picking up something in other wavelength from his new spiritual form without registering.

 ### Act 3-1